Ongoing Research Studies

 This study explores how neurodegenerative diseases affect the brain’s complex network of connections.
 Using tools like functional magnetic resonance imaging (fMRI), we’re aiming to uncover how brain activity patterns are disrupted in conditions such as dementia with Lewy bodies (DLB) and Parkinson’s disease (PD).
 Participants complete a total of two visits which includes an MRI, surveys, and tests of memory, attention, and other thinking abilities.
 The goal is to uncover how disruptions in brain networks relate to cognitive and psychiatric symptoms, and ultimately identify early changes in the brain that could help guide future diagnosis and treatment.

-We are currently enrolling participants for our populations of interest and healthy controls.
+We are currently enrolling participants with Alzheimer’s disease, both amnestic and atypical, as well as healthy controls.

 Visit our contact page here for inquiries!